JavierreLab/liCHiC/1.liCHiC Processing/README.md

-# PCHi-C (Promoter Capture Hi-C)
+# liCHi-C (low input Capture Hi-C)

-PCHi-C is a 3C method to detect the promoter interactome of a given sample.
+liCHi-C is a 3C method adapted from PCHi-C to detect the promoter interactome of a given sample.
 For a complete understanding of both the experimental protocol and the computational pipeline we recommend reading the following papers:

 * [Promoter Capture Hi-C: High-resolution, Genome-wide Profiling of Promoter Interactions](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6102006/pdf/jove-136-57320.pdf)